top of page

 About Us

-T'sasała means "to be determined." our group is determined to follow in the footsteps of our ancestors.
+T'sasała means "to be determined."
+Our group is determined to follow in the footsteps of our ancestors.

 young hamatsa dancer in traditional cedar bark regalia

-Summer 2024
+Summer 2026

 Hello Everyone.
-We are happy to announce that we will resume summer dance performances starting Saturday July 6, 2024 @ the Namgis Big House in Alert Bay, BC.
+We are happy to announce that we will resume summer dance performances starting Saturday July 4, 2026 @ the Namgis Big House in Alert Bay, BC.
 We look forward to welcoming guests back safely following Provincial Guidelines

-Co-founder and Leader of Tsasala Cultural Group
+Co-founders and Leaders of T̓sasała Cultural Group

 salmon dancers in traditional button blankets and aprons holding eagle feather